Skip to main content

 Most AI products land here.
 A base subscription provides revenue predictability while usage components capture value as customers scale.

-Three tiers work for most products.
-A starter tier with low price and limited usage for low-friction entry.
-A growth tier with higher limits that is the obvious choice for most customers.
-An enterprise tier with custom limits priced on negotiation.
-The design principle: hide pricing complexity for 90% of users.
-Let heavy users buy additional capacity after hitting their plan limit.
-Do not make everyone a meticulous gas-meter tracker.
+Three tiers cover most products: a starter tier with low price and limited usage for low-friction entry, a growth tier with higher limits that's the obvious choice for most customers, and an enterprise tier with custom limits priced on negotiation.
+The design principle is to hide pricing complexity for 90% of users and let heavy users buy additional capacity after hitting their plan limit, rather than making everyone a meticulous gas-meter tracker.

 ModelExampleBilling UnitWorks When